 Employing European nationals

 EEA nationals who arrive in the UK before Brexit will have the right to remain under the Brexit transition rules.
-They can apply for Settled Status via the government website and in a No Deal scenario have until the 31 December 2020 to apply.
+They can apply for Settled Status via the government website and they have until the 30 June 2021 to apply.

 Recruiting from the EU